Riverscapes/PBR/workshops/2021/Anabranch/Foster.md

 - Restoration Tools (shovels, buckets, post pounder) and extra safety gear
 - Coffee and snacks will be provided by the Foster Creek Conservation District
 - Lunch and bottled water will be provided both days by Pheasants Forever
-- Dinner on Wednesday night at Mansfield City Hall will be provided by Conservation Northwest
+- Dinner on Wednesday night at the Willow Flats Recreation Site will be provided by Conservation Northwest

 -----
 ## Agenda